Blanching (cooking)

-Blanching is a cooking process in which a food, usually a vegetable or fruit, is scalded in boiling water, removed after a brief, timed interval, and finally plunged into iced water or placed under cold running water (known as shocking or refreshing) to halt the cooking process.
+Blanching is a process in which a food, usually a vegetable or fruit, is partially cooked by first scalding in boiling water, then removing after a brief timed interval, and finally plunging into iced water or placing under cold running water (known as shocking or refreshing) to halt the cooking process.
 Blanching foods helps reduce quality loss over time.
-People often use blanching as a treatment prior to freezing, drying, or canning—heating vegetables or fruits to inactivate enzymes, modify texture, remove the peel, and wilt tissue.
-The inactivation of enzymes preserves color, flavor, and nutritional value.
+Blanching is often used as a treatment prior to freezing, dehydrating, or canning vegetables or fruits to deactivate enzymes, modify texture, remove the peel and wilt tissue.
+The inactivation of enzymes preserves colour, flavour, and nutritional value.
 The process has three stages: preheating, blanching, and cooling.
 The most common blanching methods for vegetables/fruits are hot water and steam, while cooling is either done using cold water or cool air.
 Other benefits of blanching include removing pesticide residues and decreasing microbial load.
-Drawbacks to the blanching process can include leaching of water-soluble and heat sensitive nutrients and the production of effluent.
+Drawbacks to the blanching process can include leaching of water-soluble and heat-sensitive nutrients and the production of effluent.

 Application

 Blanching is a process used in the home kitchen as well as used as a pre-treatment in the food industry.
-In both cases, its main purpose is to inactivate enzymes that cause browning as well as textural changes and off-flavors.
+In both cases, its main purpose is to deactivate enzymes that cause browning as well as textural changes and off-flavors.
 Enzymes that cause deterioration in fruits and vegetables include lipoxygenase, polyphenoloxidase, polygalacturonase, and chlorophyllase.
 Catalase and peroxidase are commonly used to determine blanching success, since they are the most thermal-resistant enzymes of concern.
-These enzymes are responsible for the loss of flavor, color, texture and nutritional qualities during product storage.
+These enzymes are responsible for the loss of flavor, color, texture, and nutritional qualities during product storage.

 The blanching process expels air trapped inside plant tissues, which is a vital step before canning.
 Blanching prevents the expansion of air during processing, which reduces strain on the containers and the risk of cans having faulty seams.
 Moreover, removing gas from foods like pears results in better texture and reduces oxidation of the product.
 Also, the intercellular gases removed results in better color retention.

-Fruits, vegetable, and nut peeling are also important in food processing.
+Fruit, vegetable, and nut peeling is also important in food processing.
 When almonds or pistachios are blanched, the skin of the nut (botanically the seed coat surrounding the embryo) softens and can be easily removed later.
 Steam peeling produces less environmental pollution and peeling losses, as compared to chemical or manual peeling processes.

 Other uses of blanching are enhancing drying rate and product quality, decreasing microbial load, removing pesticide and toxic residues, increasing extraction of bioactive compounds, surface cleaning, removing damaged seeds or foreign materials, killing parasites and their eggs, and reducing oil uptake.